 Some of the schemes will require further capital resource from the Council, others will require partner contributions and others will only be possible if the Council is able to attract sufficient external grant contributions.
 Each of these schemes will be included in the GIP and HIP at their appropriate stages of development and when funding is secured.
-Further detail, across the five strategic priorities will be set out in the final version of the MTFS on completion of the Vision 2030 public consultation.
+Across the five strategic priorities the following areas of investment are highlighted: